hsdp/cfprom/README.md

 | PASSWORD | N | The cfprom password |

 ## Authentication
-When `PASSWORD` environment variables are set both the `/metrics` and `/bootstrap` endpoint will be protected by Basic Authentication.
+When the `PASSWORD` environment is set both the `/metrics` and `/bootstrap` endpoint will be protected by Basic Authentication.
 The username is always `cfprom`

 ## Bootstrapping
 If you do not wish to add `CF_USERNAME` and `CF_PASSWORD` to the environment you can bootstrap cfprom by posting the username and password to the `/bootstrap` endpoint: